-We have funded our operations to date through proceeds from our initial public offering, or the IPO, and concurrent private placement of our common shares, private placements of our preferred shares and convertible securities and payments received from Casebia Therapeutics, LLC pursuant to our joint venture with Bayer HealthCare LLC, or Bayer Healthcare, and our collaboration with Vertex Pharmaceuticals, Incorporated, or Vertex.
+We have funded our operations to date through proceeds from our initial public offering, or the IPO, and concurrent private placement of our common shares, private placements of our preferred shares and convertible securities and payments received from Casebia Therapeutics, LLP pursuant to our joint venture with Bayer HealthCare LLC, or Bayer Healthcare, and our Collaboration Agreement and Joint Development and Commercialization Agreement, or JDA, with Vertex Pharmaceuticals, Incorporated, or Vertex.
 Since inception, we have incurred significant operating losses.
-Our net loss was \$23.2 million, \$25.8 million, and \$6.8 million for the years ended December 31, 2016, 2015 and 2014, respectively.
-As of December 31, 2016 and 2015, we had an accumulated deficit of \$57.1 million and \$33.9 million, respectively.
+Our net loss was \$68.4 million, \$23.2 million, and \$25.8 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+As of December 31, 2017 and 2016, we had an accumulated deficit of \$125.4 million and \$57.1 million, respectively.
 We expect to continue to incur significant expenses and operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our shareholders' deficit and working capital.
 We anticipate that our expenses will increase substantially if and as we:

-- continue our current research programs and our preclinical development of product candidates from our current research programs; - seek to identify additional research programs and additional product candidates; - conduct IND supporting preclinical studies and initiate clinical trials for our most advanced product candidates which are from our hemoglobinopathy program targeting beta thaleassemia and sickle cell disease; - initiate preclinical studies and clinical trials for any other product candidates we identify and choose to develop; - maintain, expand and protect our intellectual property portfolio; - seek marketing approvals for any of our product candidates that successfully complete clinical trials; - further develop our gene editing technology; - hire additional clinical, quality control and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product candidate development; - acquire or in-license other technologies; - ultimately establish a sales, marketing, and distribution infrastructure to commercialize any products for which we may obtain marketing approval; and - operate as a public company.
+- initiate clinical trials for our lead hemoglobinopathy program, CTX001, targeting beta-thalassemia and sickle cell disease - continue our current research programs and our preclinical and clinical development of product candidates; - seek to identify additional research programs and additional product candidates; - conduct Investigational New Drug, or IND, supporting preclinical studies and initiate clinical trials for our most advanced product candidates which are from our hemoglobinopathy program targeting beta-thalassemia and sickle cell disease; - initiate preclinical studies and clinical trials for any other product candidates we identify and choose to develop; - maintain, expand and protect our intellectual property portfolio; - seek marketing approvals for any of our product candidates that successfully complete clinical trials; - further develop our gene editing technology; - hire additional clinical, quality control and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product candidate development; - acquire or in-license other technologies; - ultimately establish a sales, marketing, and distribution infrastructure to commercialize any products for which we may obtain marketing approval; and - operate as a public company.